What are Personalised Assessment Arrangements?

 Can I apply for PAA if I have an accident close to my upcoming exam?

-Important to know: There is no guarantee that a request under these circumstances will be approved by the Personal Assessment Arrangement Committee.
+Important to know: There is no guarantee that a request under these circumstances will be approved by the Personalised Assessment Arrangement Panel.